 You can also modify your cluster by installing Postgres extensions.
 See Postgres extensions for more information.

 Modify your cluster's configuration settings

 From the Clusters page, select the name of the cluster you want to edit.

-You can modify the following settings on the corresponding tab of the Edit Cluster page:
+You can modify the following settings on the corresponding tab of the Edit Cluster page.

 Save your changes.

-Saving changes might require a database restart.
+Saving changes might require restarting the database.